rootmos/h/README.md

 }
 ```
 You might have used (or prefer) [`exit`](https://man.archlinux.org/man/exit.3a).
-I don't: because libc:s commonly provide
+I don't: libc:s commonly provide
 [`atexit`](https://man.archlinux.org/man/atexit.3)
 which in my opinion is contrary to a fail-early/crash-don't-thrash philosophy:
 the operating system already have to assume the responsibility of clean up
-after a failing process.
+after a failing process:
-(Ever noticed that c coders don't free their allocations when exiting?)
+Ever noticed that c coders don't free their allocations when exiting?
-Using `exit` and `atexit` reminds me of exception handling and the nightmare
+Using `exit` and `atexit` reminds me of languages with exceptions and the
-when exception handlers raise exceptions.
+nightmare when exception handlers raising exceptions.
 Instead consider programming models where failure-is-always-an-option thinking
-is prevalent,
+is prevalent.
-such as the actor model where the non-delivery of a message is a scenario
+Consider the actor model where the non-delivery of a message is a scenario
 brought to the forefront (the real-world scenario is the fallibility of network
 connections).
 If you are curious I recommend [Erlang](https://www.erlang.org/)
 (check out [Learn You Some Erlang for great good!](https://learnyousomeerlang.com/)).

-Back to mitigations: the above `no_new_privs` function call is so simple
+Back to mitigating Alice's attacks: the above `no_new_privs` function call is
-it should always be used.
+so simple it should always be used.
 Unless *explicitly necessary* to gain new privileges.
 This is the [Principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege):
 if the functionality you intend to provide do not require privileges your